pybandit/pybandit/doc/development/maintaining.rst

 Release process
 ---------------

-The release process makes a snapshot of pybandit (a git commit) available to users with a particular version number.
-After the release the new pybandit version will be available in the next places:
+The release process makes a snapshot of PyBandit (a git commit) available to users with a particular version number.
+After the release the new PyBandit version will be available in the next places:

 - Git repo with a `new tag <https://github.com/pybandit/pybandit/tags>`_